viplix3/lidar-gound-plane-filtering/README.md

 [5]: assets/0002_pcd_ground_filtering_ransac_on_full_pcd.png

-In the results shown in the image above, the full point cloud was used for the RANSAC algorithm.
+The results shown in the image above fed the entire point cloud to RANSAC for estimating the ground plane.
 However, this approach is computationally expensive.

 Therefore, a few experiments were conducted to determine the best initial seed that can be fed to the RANSAC algorithm to reduce the computational cost.